PaBox/VCI-100-Mapping-for-MIXXX/README.md

  2. Cleanup (use more builtin functions from mixxx, more consistent and reusable code)

 # Developing
-- The schem.drawio is showing what functions respond to which buttons
+- The schem.drawio is showing the naming scheme for internal functions with their corresponding buttons
 - the jsonconfig.json is responsible for correct linting etc.
 - the controllers.vsworkspace is setting up the workspace in vscode (extensions will be added)